onkarpatil7490/genai_data_quality/README.md

 ## 🚀 Setup Guide

 ### 1. Create a Virtual Environment
-python -m venv venv
+Command: python -m venv venv

 Activate it:

-Linux / macOS:
-source venv/bin/activate

 Windows:
-venv\Scripts\activate
+Command: venv\Scripts\activate

 ### 2. Install Requirements
-pip install -r requirements.txt
+Command: pip install -r requirements.txt

 ### 3. Run the API Server

-Navigate to the below path and start the server: https://github.com/onkarpatil7490/genai_data_quality/blob/main/project/dq_backend
+Navigate to the below path and start the server:

+https://github.com/onkarpatil7490/genai_data_quality/blob/main/project/dq_backend

-uvicorn main:app --reload
+Command: uvicorn main:app --reload

 This will run the API server locally.
 Default URL → http://127.0.0.1:8000

 ### 4. Open the API Docs
 1. Open your browser and go to http://127.0.0.1:8000
-2. At the end of the URL, add /docs and hit Enter
+2. At the end of the URL, add "/docs" and hit Enter

 You will see the **Swagger UI documentation** where you can test all APIs interactively.

 ## ✅ Next Steps
-- Define and manage data quality rules using natural language.
 - Test the endpoints directly in the /docs page.
-- Integrate the rules with your ETL pipelines to validate and transform data automatically.